Bullwinkle's Entertainment: Store environment

 The original exterior of stand-alone Bullwinkle's Family Food N' Fun restaurants are meant to emulate a Canadian Northwoods design, including character-themed totem poles.
 The theme of the main "Bullwinkle's Showroom" dining rooms revolved around a log cabin vibe inspired by the Dudley Do-Right cartoons, characterized by rustic lamps, "eye-catching" knick-knacks, and in-universe graffiti.
-Likewise, store employees formerly dressed as Canadian Mounties resembling that of Dudley.
+Likewise, store employees were dressed as Canadian Mounties resembling that of Dudley.
 The Moosetronic animatronics and Fantasy Fountain Show were both located in this room with tiered "balcony" seating on the opposite wall.
 In the Santa Clara pilot store and likely some earlier stores, "Dudley's Den" offered a quieter dining experience compared to the main showroom.
 "Rocky's Trading Post" served as the restaurant's prize counter, selling merchandise of Jay Ward and Total Television characters, with some items exclusively made for the Bullwinkle's chain.
 The 1998 "Northwoods" store design was constructed with more open spaces than the previous Bullwinkle's locations, furnished with 2D mountains and trees, wooden logs and planks, as well as an exterior with a "Frostbite Falls" water tower surrounded by a stone waterfall, supplied by Myrtle Beach-based Mozingo + Wallace Architects, LLC.